top of page

 “I travel every month, so does this mean I cannot take it with me on my devices or watch in hotels?”
 (Yes, you can.)

-Come on people, haven’t you ever heard of the internet, where you can get more information than you could ever process?!
 There is no shortage of articles explaining what the new Netflix policy is all about.
 (This is not one of them.)
-Not to mention Netflix has their own website with information.
+Not to mention Netflix has their own website with the information.

 bottom of page